-We evaluate the image quality of unlearned models on benign prompts to assess whether unlearning degrades the generative fidelity of content unrelated to the forgetting target.
-This analysis reveals potential side effects of concept erasure, particularly with respect to visual quality and semantic coherence.
-Fig.~\ref{fig:quality} presents a visual comparison across three unlearning tasks—\textit{NSFW}, \textit{Van Gogh}, and \textit{Church}—using four metrics: FID (distributional similarity), Laion\_aes (aesthetics), Q-Align (perceptual quality), and CLIP Score (semantic alignment).
-All scores are computed on benign generations, with FID incorporating original-model samples, and are min-max normalized such that higher values denote better performance.

-Across all tasks and metrics, \saferedirector consistently achieves top normalized scores in the radar plots.
-On \textit{NSFW}, it outperforms all baselines in every metric, reflecting strong content retention after unlearning.
-On \textit{Van Gogh}, it delivers particularly high FID and Q-Align scores, indicating preserved perceptual quality.
-On \textit{Church}, it remains competitive across all dimensions, demonstrating generalizability to object-focused tasks.
-In contrast, baseline methods often suffer degraded performance in at least one dimension, highlighting the trade-off between forgetting and quality preservation.
+We evaluate image quality on benign prompts to assess whether unlearning degrades the generative fidelity of content unrelated to the forgetting target.
+This analysis characterizes potential side effects of concept erasure on visual quality and semantic coherence.
+Figure~\ref{fig:quality} reports results across three unlearning tasks, \textit{NSFW}, \textit{Van Gogh}, and \textit{Church}, using four normalized metrics ($\uparrow$): FID, Laion\_aes, Q-Align, and CLIP Score.
+The results show that \saferedirector achieves competitive image-quality across tasks and metrics.
+It consistently outperforms baselines on \textit{NSFW}.
+On \textit{Van Gogh}, it attains particularly high FID and Q-Align, indicating preserved perceptual quality.
+On \textit{Church}, it remains competitive across dimensions, demonstrating generalizability to object-focused tasks.
+By contrast, baselines often degraded on at least one dimension, highlighting the trade-off between forgetting and quality preservation.